Anastasia-Kharicheva/aws-modernization-with-quali/content/module1/prerequisites/fork_sample_bp.md

 weight: 3
 ---

-Colony leverages GitHub or BitBucket as version control for blueprint.
+Torque leverages GitHub or BitBucket as version control for blueprint.
 In this workshop, we are using GitHub.

 ---
 **NOTE**: If you don’t have a GitHub account, [create one first](https://github.com/)